peterkhe1999/CheatSheet/OSEP/README.md

 ### PowerShell CLM Bypass

-Leverage **InstallUtil**, a command-line utility that allows us to install and uninstall server resources by executing the installer components in a specified assembly.
+Command-line utility **InstallUtil** allows us to install and uninstall server resources by executing the installer components in a specified assembly.

-=> abuse it to execute arbitrary C# code by putting the code inside either the install or uninstall methods of the installer class.
+=> Abuse it to execute arbitrary C# code by putting the code inside either the install or uninstall methods of the installer class.

-We are only going to use the uninstall method since the install method requires administrative privileges to execute.
+Only use the uninstall method since the install method requires administrative privileges to execute.

 The System.Configuration.Install namespace is missing an assembly reference in Visual Studio.

-=> add this by right-clicking on **References** in the Solution Explorer and choosing **Add References**.... > navigate to the **Assemblies** menu on the left-hand side and scroll down to **System.Configuration.Install**.
+=> Add this by right-clicking on **References** in the Solution Explorer and choosing **Add References**.... > navigate to the **Assemblies** menu on the left-hand side and scroll down to **System.Configuration.Install**.

-Enabled AppLocker DLL rules to block untrusted DLLs.
-Leverage InstallUtil to bypass AppLocker and revive the powerful reflective DLL injection technique.
+AppLocker DLL rules are enabled to block untrusted DLLs

+=> Leverage InstallUtil to bypass AppLocker and revive the powerful reflective DLL injection technique.

 ```csharp
 using System;